ReymondOH/Student-Performance-ML/README.md

 jupyter notebook student_performance_analysis.ipynb
 ```

-# Dataset

-The dataset used in this project was provided as part of a university course and is not included in this repository.

-To run the notebook, place the required `train.csv` and `test.csv` files in this directory.

 ## Future Improvements

 Future improvements could include testing additional machine learning models, performing more extensive hyperparameter tuning, evaluating additional classification metrics, and testing the models on larger datasets.